SalomePlatform/adao/doc/en/reference.rst

-Another time, this second operator definition allow easily to test the functional forms before their use in an ADAO case, reducing the complexity of implementation.
+Another time, this second operator definition allow easily to test the functional forms before their use in an ADAO case, reducing the complexity of operator implementation.

+For some algorithms, it is required that the tangent and adjoint functions can return the matrix equivalent to the linear operator.
+In this case, when respectivly the ``dX`` or the ``Y`` arguments are ``None``, the user has to return the associated matrix.

-**Important warning:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory, and the type of the X, Y, dX arguments can be either a python list, a numpy array or a numpy 1D-matrix.
+**Important warning:** the names "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" are mandatory, and the type of the ``X``, Y``, ``dX`` arguments can be either a python list, a numpy array or a numpy 1D-matrix.
 The user has to treat these cases in his script.

 Third functional form: using "*ScriptWithSwitch*"
 +++++++++++++++++++++++++++++++++++++++++++++++++